StreakyCobra/gws/README.md

         $ gws update

+  `update` accepts the `--hide-clean` option.
+If present, repos that have at least one remote and are unaffected by the update will not be printed.

 * It can also clone a specified selection of non-existing repositories from the projects list, if you don't need all of them right now.